-On July 14, 2010, we issued \$245 million of senior notes in a private placement to a group of institutional investors (the "2010 Senior Notes").
-The 2010 Senior Notes were issued in four series with maturities ranging from 6 to 10 years.
-The outstanding 2010 Senior Notes' weighted average interest rate is 5.6% and the weighted average maturity is 9.8 years.
-The 2010 Senior Notes require interest payments semi-annually and contain certain restrictive covenants, including the maintenance of a maximum consolidated net debt to consolidated EBITDA ratio of 3.00 and a minimum fixed charge coverage ratio of 2.50.
-On May 8, 2018, we issued \$400 million of senior notes in a private offering to qualified institutional investors (the "2018 Senior Notes", and with the 2010 Senior Notes, the "Senior Notes").
-The 2018 Senior Notes require interest payments semi-annually at a rate of 5.25% per annum and will mature on 2026-05-15.
-The purchase agreements for the 2010 Senior Notes and the indenture for the 2018 Senior Notes contain certain covenants typical of unsecured obligations.
-As of June 30, 2019, the carrying value of the Senior Notes was \$513.0 million and we were in compliance with all financial covenants under these obligations.
+On May 8, 2018, we issued \$400 million of senior notes in a private offering to qualified institutional investors (the "2018 Senior Notes").
+The 2018 Senior Notes require interest payments semi-annually at a rate of 5.25% per annum and will mature on May 15, 2026.
+On December 6, 2019, we issued \$350 million of senior notes in a private offering to qualified institutional investors (the "2019 Senior Notes," and with the 2018 Senior Notes, the "Senior Notes").
+The 2019 Senior Notes require interest payments semi-annually at a rate of 4.00% per annum and will mature on June 15, 2028.
+The indentures for the Senior Notes contain certain covenants typical of unsecured obligations.
+As of December 31, 2020, the carrying value of the Senior Notes was \$750.0 million and we were in compliance with all financial covenants under these obligations, and do not believe we are at material risk of not meeting these covenants due to COVID-19.